Quantum algorithms applied to satellite mission planning for Earth observation

 \section{Introduction}

 The reliable functioning of Earth-orbiting satellites crucially affects our everyday services such as connectivity~\cite{chi_sur_2009}, navigation~\cite{dzi_sat_2007}, and media~\cite{mil_sat_2020}.
-Most satellites receive dynamic instructions on how to execute their mission in orbit, and planning the exact sequence of tasks is critical to the efficiency and sustainability of the project~\cite{planning_and_replanning}.
-Algorithmic optimization solutions have been suggested~\cite{classical1,classical2,classical3} as a remedy to the planning problem, and with the rise of quantum technologies, there is a need for exploring how quantum computing can improve the time complexity or the quality of these solutions.
-This work focuses on planning the mission of Earth-orbiting imaging satellites using quantum machine learning and optimization.
-Specifically, it explores the use of near-term quantum technologies to improve the effectiveness of the solution, today.
-Similar approaches such as the contribution of Ref.~\cite{annealing_sat} suggested an algorithm to overcome the scheduling task using quantum annealers.
-Ref.~\cite{d_wave_paper} reviewed the literature and found that although there existed innovative developments, none revealed any practical advantage over classical approaches.
+Most satellites receive dynamic instructions on executing their mission in orbit, and planning the exact sequence of tasks is critical to the efficiency and sustainability of the project~\cite{planning_and_replanning}.
+Algorithmic optimization solutions have been suggested~\cite{classical1,classical2,classical3} as a remedy to the planning problem.
+With the rise of quantum technologies, there is a need to explore how quantum computing can improve the time complexity or the quality of these solutions.
+This work focuses on planning the mission of Earth-orbiting imaging satellites using quantum machine learning~\cite{biamonte2017quantum,dunjko2018machine,qml_review_2023} and optimization.
+Specifically, it explores using near-term quantum technologies to improve the solution's effectiveness today.
+Similar approaches, such as the contribution of Ref.~\cite{annealing_sat}, suggested an algorithm to overcome the scheduling task using quantum annealers.
+Ref.~\cite{d_wave_paper} reviewed the literature and found that although innovative developments existed, none revealed any practical advantage over classical approaches.
 The current work explores the interplay between classical and gate-based quantum computing algorithms.
 The practical advantage of employing this hybrid approach was shown in our earlier contributions~\cite{asel_1,asel_2,asel_3}.